deepestblue/sampradaya/README.md

 This is a project to create a Unicode-compliant Grantha font based on the proposed [Unicode 7.0](http://www.unicode.org/versions/beta-7.0.0.html) [encoding](http://std.dkuug.dk/JTC1/SC2/WG2/docs/n4135.pdf) in the U+11300 SMP block.
 For the moment, it only works on OS X. Windows support depends on Microsoft revising Uniscribe, the rendering engine.
-Linux support (using Graphite) TBD.
+TBD: Graphite support, which will allow rendering on Graphite-aware software (Firefox, LibreOffice, XeTeX, etc.) on Linux as well as Windows.

 ### How to Use